Lewis, McMillan, Hooker, Lattimore and Johnston garner first-team honors

-Johnson, who grew up in Williamston, N.C., and is a 1973 graduate of Elizabeth City (N.C.)
-State University with a degree in health and physical education, has coached along the defensive line for 18 years at Penn State, including the last 14 seasons (2000-13) overseeing the entire unit.
+Johnson grew up in Williamston, N.C., and is a 1973 graduate of Elizabeth City (N.C.)
+State University with a degree in health and physical education.
+He came to Ohio State after coaching along the defensive line for 18 years at Penn State, including the last 14 seasons (2000-13) overseeing the entire unit.
 He spent his first four seasons at Penn State – 1996-99 – as defensive ends coach and special team’s coordinator.

-Ohio State is Johnson’s second collegiate coaching stop.
-His career includes 20 years of high school coaching in Maryland and Virginia.
+While Ohio State is Johnson’s second collegiate coaching stop, his career includes 20 years of high school coaching in Maryland and Virginia.

 In addition, he coached on a Penn State defense that led the nation in sacks between 2005 and 2009 and was No. 5 nationally in rushing defense from 2004-10.
 And between 1996 and 2013 Penn State’s defense was a Big Ten Conference statistical champion 14 times, including four times in quarterback sacks and three times in scoring defense.